 In code compiling, the Ryzen 9 is around 13% faster than the i9.

-So, the performance gains are pretty obvious here.
-The 7950X also gets a win in power consumption and efficiency since the i9-13900K draws almost 300W.
+So, the performance gains are rather obvious here.
+The 7950X also gets a win in power consumption and efficiency since the i9-13900K draws approximately 300W.

 Specifications